Solar radiation modification: Stratospheric aerosol injection (SAI)

 Pinatubo eruption cloud: This volcano released large quantities of stratospheric sulfur aerosols, improving understanding of stratospheric aerosol injection (SAI).

 For stratospheric aerosol injection (SAI), small particles would be introduced into the upper atmosphere to reflect sunlight and induce global dimming.
 Of all the proposed SRM methods, SAI has received the most sustained attention.
 The IPCC concluded in 2021 that SAI "is the most-researched SRM method, with high agreement that it could limit warming to below 1.5 °C." This technique would replicate natural cooling phenomena observed following large volcano eruptions.

 Sulfates are the most commonly proposed aerosol due to their natural occurrence in volcanic eruptions.
 Alternative substances, including calcium carbonate and titanium dioxide have also been suggested.

 Custom-designed aircraft are considered the most feasible delivery method, with artillery and balloons occasionally proposed.

-SAI could produce up to 8 W/m² of negative radiative forcing.
+SAI could produce up to 8 W/m^{2} of negative radiative forcing.

 The World Meteorological Organization's 2022 Scientific Assessment of Ozone Depletion stated that "Stratospheric Aerosol Injection (SAI) has the potential to limit the rise in global surface temperatures by increasing the concentrations of particles in the stratosphere...
 However, SAI comes with significant risks and can cause unintended consequences."

 A key concern with SAI is its potential to delay the recovery of the ozone layer, depending on which aerosols are used.